waltercorneli/waltercorneli/README.md

 Welcome to my GitHub profile!

-🚀 I work with Angular, React, Unity, and Java Spring
+🚀 I work with Angular, React, Unity, and NextJS
 🎧 I studied Digital Audiovisual Composition at the Conservatory of Frosinone
 🌐 I love building immersive XR experiences and generative art